shikhaj4/restaurant-bot/README.md

 pip install -r requirements.txt

-Set Cohere API key
+1.3) Set Cohere API key

 # Windows
 set HF_API_KEY=cohere_api_key

-How to Run
+2) How to Run the project

-Start the FastAPI backend
+2.1) Start the FastAPI backend

 uvicorn single_backend:app --reload

-Start the Streamlit frontend
+2.2) Start the Streamlit frontend

 streamlit run streamlit_ui.py

-Use the Chatbot
+3) Use the Chatbot

 Open the Streamlit UI in your browser